For leaders of a singing group, choosing choir names can be a difficult and daunting task, whether that group is new or established.

-The nerves often set in when people start overthinking.
-You might not want to sound too trendy, or you really want the name to roll off the tongue.
-It might be you want the name to be memorable, but not too crazy, but unique enough to stand out.
+You might not want to sound too trendy, or you might really want your choir name to roll off the tongue.
+It might be that you want the choir name to be memorable, but not too crazy; just unique enough to stand out.

 While there’s a lot to think about, we recommend trying not to go for the overused, generic option of heading straight for the first automatic vocal name generator you find on Google.

-Using a name generator can be good for inspiration, but those names can often lack personality and take the fun and passion out of the entire choir naming process.
+Using a name generator can be good for inspiration, but those names can often lack personality and take the fun and passion out of the entire process of choosing choir names.

 Remember, your choir’s name must embody your choir’s spirit.
-So if it’s appropriate, get your choir involved!
+So if it’s appropriate, get the members of your choir involved!

 Back to Choir Name Basics

 When you first choose a name for your choir, you’ll need to decide whether you want to make it descriptive or non-descriptive.
-Making this choice will help focus your naming efforts and help steer the process of deciding on choir names.
+Making this choice early on works to focus your naming efforts and help steer the process of deciding on choir names.

 Descriptive Choir Names